Yusarina/Rinas-ChilourVR-Prop-Pen/README.md

 # Rina's ChilloutVR Prop Pen

-NOTICE: The Pen has been updated to Unity 2021.3.23f1 and to CCK 3.7, hhowever further updates are not guaranteed.
+NOTICE: The Pen has been updated to Unity 2021.3.23f1 and to CCK 3.7, however further updates are not guaranteed.

 A Prop Pen for ChlloutVR.